It took you 20 minutes, but you finally got the emoji keyboard activated on your mom’s new iPhone.

 If your company or other social media platform has always remained staunchly professional, a sudden influx of emojis will feel out-of-character and untrustworthy.
 It may feel like a very obvious and pointed shift in branding for the thinly-disguised sake of connecting with a new sector of your market.

 If your brand is one that could plausibly include emojis, go for it!
 If not, that’s okay, too.
-It’s important that companies remain true to their own branding and refuse to change in uncharacteristic ways, just in an attempt to adapt to the times, like EmojiOut can help you do.
+It’s important that companies remain true to their own branding and refuse to change in uncharacteristic ways, just in an attempt to adapt to the times.

 7. When They’re Used Sparingly